silviogn/silviogn.github.io/index.md

 ## Introduction

-Hi I'm Silvio professor as IFSUL.
+Hi, I'm Silvio professor as IFSUL.

 This github page describes some of my work in, academic area, data scienc, coding interests and practices.